paigeweber13/fine-hardware-visualization/README.md

 sometimes.
 And sometimes I get that result on the value for PORT_7.
 I believe it's a bug or an error of some kind.
 Seems to behave better if the number of iterations is increased.

+#### Applying port usage information to convolution
+If the number of iterations where `likwid_markerNextGroup()` is called is a multiple of the number of groups, things USUALLY behave well.
+If not:

+Trying to just tack on port_usage groups to the existing MEM_DP|FLOPS_SP etc. makes likwid hang indefinitely on its analysis after convolution is run.

+instrumenting "entire_program" works if I comment out likwid_markerNextGroup() OR if the number of iterations is a multiple of the number of groups.
+Sometimes.
+This is very non-deterministic and it's frustrating.
+Making the number of iterations a multiple of the number of groups SOMETIMES works, but as the number of groups increases it seems to work less well.

 ### Memory
 Inspected assembly.
 Summary of findings: